airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/testing-connectors.md

 Standard tests are typically run from a docker container.
 The default standard test runner is the File-based Standard Test suite, which gets its name because its inputs are passed as files via Docker volume mounts.
-This is the simplest way to run the standard test suite: the only requirements are that you place its input files inside your connector's directory, create `standard_test_config.yml` file and specify the paths to those input files there.
+This is the simplest way to run the standard test suite: the only requirements are that you place its input files inside your connector's directory, by creating a `standard_test_config.yml` file and specify the paths to those input files there.
 This is setup by default inside the `build.gradle` file on all connectors generated from templates.

 For reference, to configure the file-based standard test suite the only requirement is to add the following block in your connectors `build.gradle` file: